Pseudogout means false gout.

 Gout sufferers without a clear diagnosis need to watch out for pseudogout.
 The symptoms are similar, though pseudogout tends to affect larger joints such as knees and shoulders whereas regular gout can affect any joint.

-If suspected gout does not respond to urate-lowering therapy after one year of safe uric acid levels, then joints should be inspected for pseudogout.
+If suspected gout does not respond to uric acid treatment after one year of safe uric acid levels, then joints should be inspected for pseudogout.

 Note that gout and pseudogout can co-exist.